prometheus-operator/prometheus-operator/Documentation/thanos.md

 ## Thanos Ruler

-The [Thanos Ruler](https://github.com/thanos-io/thanos/blob/main/docs/components/rule.md) component allows recording and alerting rules to be processed across multiple Prometheus instances.
-A `ThanosRuler` instance requires at least one `queryEndpoints` which points to the location of Thanos Queriers or Prometheus instances.
+The [Thanos Ruler](https://github.com/thanos-io/thanos/blob/main/docs/components/rule.md) component evaluates Prometheus recording and alerting rules against chosen query API.
+A `ThanosRuler` instance requires at least one `queryEndpoints` which points to the location of Thanos Queriers.
 The `queryEndpoints` are used to configure the `--query` arguments(s) of the Thanos rulers.
 The `alertmanagersConfig` allows you to provide the Alertmanager definition, so you can use Ruler to evaluate alerting rules defined on `PrometheusRule`.
 The `alertmanagersConfig` then will allow you to define your `--alertmanagers.config` argument via secret.

 ```yaml
 ...